SPOILER ALERT: The following contains spoilers for Under the Moon. Don't let curiosity kill your enjoyment of a great book!

 Altogether, Myracle writes an emotional and very honest YA graphic novel about the strength it often takes to make the choices needed to become the person you truly are.
 It’s an important, poignant lesson reached at the end of a sometimes tragic story.
 A beautiful sunrise after a long, cold night spent under the moon.

 Amanda Levine loves everything DC, especially Harley Quinn, whom she often cosplays.
 Her favorite Young Adult books have always been Harry Potter and the amazing world that J.K.
 Rowling created.
-You can find Amanda and her cosplay adventures on Instagram at @pixiequinncosplay or on Twitter at @pixiedust0623.
+You can find Amanda and her cosplay adventures on Instagram or on Twitter.